 Back in the olden days, you controlled sensitivity by inserting a specific sort of film, controlled shutter speed (a camera body function) on the camera body, and controlled aperture (a lens function) on the lens.
-Then you would either use a light meter, or your trained eye, set your variables, and hope for the best.
+Then you would either use a light meter or your trained eye, set your variables and hope for the best.

-Jump one generation forwards, and Nikon replaced the cumbersome rabbit ears in favour of aperture indexing (AI) in 1977.
+Jump one generation forwards, and Nikon replaced the cumbersome rabbit ears in favour of automatic indexing (AI) in 1977.
 AI lenses have a “notch” or “ridge” next to the mount and interacting with (compatible) camera bodies, that automatically communicates the set aperture to the body (which has a lug or “lens speed indexing post” to read the aperture).
 Thus bodies could now tell you whether you needed more light (increase aperture or lengthen shutter speed) or less.
 This trait carried over to AI-s lenses, and subsequently all the way until G-lenses were introduced (starting in 2000).

-Because Nikon has always been unusually (read: more than it’s competitors) keen to enable cross-generation compatibility, the aperture ring remained on cameras even in the AF age (when bodies were fitted with control wheels which could command the lens aperture).
+Because Nikon has always been unusually (read: more than most of it’s competitors) keen to enable cross-generation compatibility, the aperture ring remained on cameras even in the AF age (when bodies were fitted with control wheels that could command the lens aperture).
 While Nikon has not introduced a new lens sporting an aperture ring since 2001 (even though some are still being manufactured today), they still allow users the preference to (with some combinations) to do it “the old way”.

 Ability – will your combination of body and lenses allow this?